array(42) {

 Histological activity will be evaluated through Geboes score and PHRI, and histological remission will be defined as Geboes <=2B.0 and PHRI 0.

 The secondary outcome is to assess their ability in detecting, localizing and quantifying neutrophils to evaluate disease activity and remission and predict response to therapy in terms of histological improvement and remission through validated histological scores (Geboes and PHRI).
 Histological activity will be evaluated through Geboes score and PHRI, and histological remission will be defined as Geboes <=2B.0 and PHRI 0.
-Histological improvement will be defined as Geboes <3.1 and PHRI <=1." ["project_main_predictor_indep"]=> string(340) "The main predictors of the study include endoscopic and histologic disease severity at baseline and W8-52.
+Histological improvement will be defined as Geboes < 3.1 and PHRI <=1.
+Another secondary outcome will be to evaluate lab, and multi-omics data to identify predictors of response to therapy and fuse these data with AI-enabled assessment of endoscopic and histological activity to develop a comprehensive predictive model. " ["project_main_predictor_indep"]=> string(340) "The main predictors of the study include endoscopic and histologic disease severity at baseline and W8-52.
 Endoscopic remission will be defined as MES 0 and UCES <= 1, while

 histological remission will be defined as Geboes <=2B.0 and PHRI 0.
 Histological improvement will be defined as Geboes <3.1 and PHRI <= 1.

-" ["project_other_variables_interest"]=> string(568) "Other variables such as age, sex, body mass index (BMI), smoking status, disease location, disease duration, partial Mayo score, IBDQ score (total and items), fecal calprotectin, C-reactive protein, treatment allocation, prior biologic exposure, concomitant treatments (immunomodulators, steroids or mesalamine), will be used for descriptive statistics to describe the study population.
-Continuous variables will be represented as means/standard deviations (or medians/interquartile ranges) and categorical variables will be represented as proportions and percentages." ["project_stat_analysis_plan"]=> string(1100) "The foundational model previously developed will be applied in the new cohort of data.
+" ["project_other_variables_interest"]=> string(703) "Other variables such as age, sex, body mass index (BMI), smoking status, disease location, disease duration, partial Mayo score, IBDQ score (total and items), fecal calprotectin, C-reactive protein, treatment allocation, prior biologic exposure, concomitant treatments (immunomodulators, steroids or mesalamine), will be used for descriptive statistics to describe the study population.
+Continuous variables will be represented as means/standard deviations (or medians/interquartile ranges) and categorical variables will be represented as proportions and percentages.
+Omics data (genomic, transcriptomic, proteomic) at baseline and follow-up will be used to identify predictors of response to therapy. " ["project_stat_analysis_plan"]=> string(1358) "The foundational model previously developed will be applied in the new cohort of data.

 The diagnostic performance of the AI-enabled Endo-Histo fusion model will be reported as sensitivity, specificity, positive predictive value (PPV), negative predictive value (NPV), accuracy and F1 score.
 The 95% confidence intervals (CIs) for each metric will be calculated.

 Inter-rater agreement between the AI model and central readout in assessing histological remission and response to therapy at weeks 8 and 52 will be calculated according to Cohen’s Kappa (K).
 Results will be presented as K coefficient, 95% confidence interval and p-values.
 K values above 0.41 signify moderate agreement, K values higher than 0.61 correspond to substantial agreement, and values above 0.81 represent almost perfect agreement, according to Landis and Koch’s criteria.
 A p-value <0.05 will be considered statistically significant.
-Optimal cell density cut-offs for neutrophils will be determined by the Youden Index to assess disease activity and to predict early response to therapy at weeks 8 and 52." ["project_software_used"]=> array(2) { ["value"]=> string(1) "r" ["label"]=> string(1) "R" } ["project_timeline"]=> string(176) "Start date – February 2025
+Optimal cell density cut-offs for neutrophils will be determined by the Youden Index to assess disease activity and to predict early response to therapy at weeks 8 and 52.
+Data derived from the Endo-Histo fusion model will be integrated with clinical, laboratory and multi-Omics data (genomic, proteomic, transcriptomic), through machine learning techniques to better identify predictors of response to therapy at weeks 8 and 52." ["project_software_used"]=> array(1) { [0]=> array(2) { ["value"]=> string(1) "r" ["label"]=> string(1) "R" } } ["project_timeline"]=> string(398) "Project Timeline

 Analysis completion date - March 2025